setmy-info/setmy-info.github.io/src/site/markdown/it/process/scrum/retrospectives/fiverr-retro.md

 6. One 1:1 call needed (Google meet, Slack, Zoom) in the beginning, before price proposal approval.
 7. Reject and ban fast.
 8. Rejection, send immediately new proposal out.
+9. Being as freelancer software developer I should dig into tasks, see the code, do quick dive into it.
+Ask questions.
+10. Also, not charge for learning.
+Take time for learning.
+Say out platforms, tools, components I'm not familiar with.